forestgrape/coronavirus/index.md

 Common types of masks are:
 * _Surgical masks_ are constructed for comfort and inside-out protection and not outside-in protection.
 * _Protection masks against dust_ are constructed for outside-in protection and therefore good for self protection.
 * _Textile masks_ are available in a lot of sizes and styles.
-They may not offer the best protection in theory but they may offer the best fit and be worn most often due to fitting comfort and style.
+They may not offer the best protection in theory but they may offer the best fit and be worn most often due to comfort and style.

 #### mask use cases
 * For self protection good fit and a good outside-to-inside filter are important.
-* In dry air, water droplets shrink, thus fine grained filters are especially important for self protection.
+* In dry air, water [droplets shrink](#dry-form-model), thus fine grained filters are especially important for self protection.
 * To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.

 #### mask reuse and cleaning
-* wash with a lot of soap/machine wash the mask
+* wash with a lot of soap/machine-wash
 * heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
-* if washing or heating is not available (e.g. camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.
+* if washing or heating is not available (e.g. water saving in dry areas or camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.

 #### mask recommendation
 Officially recommend masks for spread reduction in indoor rooms.
 Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable, since masks are protective.